Change Management Vs. Project Management

 Advantages of incorporating Project & Change Management together

-Since each of these management procedures focuses on different aspects of a specific project, using them together will help obtain greater organizational success.
+Since each management procedure focuses on different aspects of a specific project, using them together will help obtain greater organizational success.

 There will be moments when working independently of each other can lead to miscommunication, redundancies, and inefficiency.
 There’s no denying that all of these aforementioned factors will directly result in a very messy situation and the outcomes will not be tasteful.
 But, if Project Management and Change Management teams and procedures can work together in harmony, a strategically & holistically better project outcome can be achieved.

-When Change Management and Project Management are integrated into a specific project, it allows the teams to align both their procedures together in the most logical & effective sequence.
-That means aligning the people and technical activities will help the teams take the correct decision.
+When Change Management and Project Management are integrated into a specific project, it allows the teams to align their procedures in the most logical and effective sequence.
+Aligning the people and technical activities will help the teams make the correct decision.

-When the teams of Project Management and Change Management work separately, the team members might miss significant opportunities & risks to mitigate or manage any risks.
-But, when the two procedures are connected, planning milestones & delivery becomes easier.
+When the Project Management and Change Management teams work separately, team members might miss significant opportunities and risks to mitigate or manage them.
+But when the two procedures are connected, planning milestones and delivery becomes easier.

 Conclusion

-From the aforementioned information, it can be easily deduced that Change Management tends to cover strategy implementation & communication during moments of transition within an organization such as a change of business culture or undertaking a new project.
-On the other hand, Project Management is all about efficiently handling the stakeholder interests so that certain business activities can be completed successfully.
+From the aforementioned information, it can be easily deduced that Change Management tends to cover strategy implementation and communication during moments of transition within an organization, such as a change of business culture or undertaking a new project.
+On the other hand, Project Management is all about efficiently handling stakeholder interests so that certain business activities can be completed successfully.

-However, the sheer truth is that – more than 70 percent of change initiatives undertaken by organizations tend to fail and only 58 percent of all organizations out there understand the method of sizing up the Project Management value.
-Therefore, when two of these methodologies are used separately, they provide very little success than using them together.
-Thus, the ideal step would be to forego the differences between Change Management and Project Management, and thereby use them simultaneously whenever necessary.
+However, the truth is that more than 70 percent of change initiatives undertaken by organizations tend to fail, and only 58 percent of organizations understand the method of sizing up the project management value.
+Therefore, when two of these methodologies are used separately, they provide less success than using them together.
+Thus, the ideal step would be to forego the differences between Change Management and Project Management, using them simultaneously whenever necessary.
+Simpliaxis offers Project Management courses and Change Management training to help professionals and organizations achieve greater success by integrating these crucial methodologies effectively.

 Join the Discussion